codesome/talks/README.md

 # talks
-List of talk that I have given or will be giving in future.
+List of talk that I have given and will be giving in future.

-I will be adding links to the slides and videos soon.
+Links to the videos will be added as and when they become available.

 ### 2019